-We now have chosen a 360 camera (8 Tips to Choose the Best 360 Camera in 2019), so point and shoot and you’re ready to go.
-Is that easy for virtual reality photography and videography?
+We now have chosen a 360 VR photography camera (8 Tips to Choose the Best 360 Camera in 2019), so point and shoot videos and images, and you’re ready to go.
+Is that easy for virtual reality photography and 360 degree videography?
 Actually, nope.

-After your first virtual reality shooting, you may be disappointed to find that the photos and videos are not what you expect: blurry photos, broken-face-footage, big-thumb-videos…You maybe do something wrong during the shooting, so how to get your pictures and VR videos to look as good as others?
+After your first virtual reality shooting, you may be disappointed to find that the photos and videos are not what you expect: blurry panoramic images, broken-face-footage, big-thumb-videos…You maybe do something wrong during the shooting, so how to get your VR pictures and VR videos to look as good as others?

 As the saying goes, the secret to success is to be prepared.
 There needed to be preparation done in advance of the shooting.
-In case you miss anything and put the shooting at risk, make a pre-shoot checklist like your camera, tripod and lens cloth.
+In case you miss anything and put the shooting at risk, make a pre-shoot checklist for your camera rig, like the 360 VR camera, tripod and lens cloth.
 Check it twice will be much help, so you have time to make it up.
 No matter what you shoot, there are always three things that you should pay attention to, and here they are:

 1. Charge the 360 VR camera or Bring the Power Bank

 It is not a rare thing that you sadly find the battery level is low and you just start your shooting!
-You cannot always have the chance to shoot a second time, so what you can do is always prepared for the best.
-Depending on the type of camera you shoot with, for example, QooCam can shoot 360 VR photos up to 3 hours, most of the VR cameras now only support one hour 360 videography or so.
+You cannot always have the chance to capture a 360 VR photography a second time, so what you can do is always prepared for the best.
+Depending on the type of video camera you shoot with, for example, QooCam can shoot 360 VR photos up to 3 hours.
+While, most of the VR cameras now only support one hour 360 degree videography or so.
 As a result, it is important for you to bring an extra power bank to charge the camera, or you may miss the wonderful scenery once it runs out of battery.